-Cases which have been decided by the Board of Patent Appeals and Interferences will not be reopened or reconsidered by the primary examiner except under the provisions of § 1.114 or § 1.196 without the written authority of the Commissioner, and then only for the consideration of matters not already adjudicated, sufficient cause being shown.
+Cases which have been decided by the Board of Patent Appeals and Interferences will not be reopened or reconsidered by the primary examiner, except under the provisions of § 1.196, without the written authority of the Commissioner, and then only for the consideration of matters not already adjudicated, sufficient cause being shown.

 Sometimes an amendment is filed after the Board's decision which does not carry into effect any recommendation made by the Board and which presents a new or amended claim or claims.
-In view of the fact that the prosecution is closed, the appellant is not entitled to have such amendment entered as a matter of right.
-However, if the amendment is submitted with a request for continued examination (RCE) under 37 CFR 1.114 and the fee set forth in 37 CFR 1.17(e), the prosecution of the application will be reopened and the amendment will be entered.
-See MPEP § 706.07(h), paragraph XI.
-Note that the RCE practice under 37 CFR 1.114 does not apply to utility or plant patent applications filed before June 8, 1995 or to design applications.
-See 37 CFR 1.114(d) and MPEP § 706.07(h), paragraph I. If the amendment obviously places an application in condition for allowance, regardless of whether the amendment is filed with an RCE, the primary examiner should recommend that the amendment be admitted, and with the concurrence of the supervisory patent examiner, the amendment will be entered.
+In view of the fact that the prosecution of the application is closed, the appellant is not entitled to have such amendment entered as a matter of right.
+However, if the amendment obviously places the application in condition for allowance, the primary examiner should endorse on the amendatory paper a recommendation that the amendment be admitted, and with the concurrence of the Supervisory Patent Examiner, the amendment will be entered.
 Note MPEP § 1002.02(d).

 Where the amendment cannot be entered, the examiner should write to the appellant indicating that the amendment cannot be entered and stating the reason why.
-The refusal may not be arbitrary or capricious.
+The refusal should never be made to appear arbitrary or capricious.